 Referrals not suitable for this service

-We are unable to accept referrals where there is:
+As a small, trainee-led service, we are unable to accept referrals where there is:

-- Active suicidal ideation or ongoing self-harm
+- Active suicidal ideation or recent suicide attempts

 - Acute mental health crisis